alloncm/MagenTests/README.md

 # MagenTests

-Collection of test roms to check and verify the behavior of the Gameboy Color during the development of my emulator - [MagenBoy](https://github.com/alloncm/MagenBoy)
+Collection of test roms to check and verify the behavior of the Gameboy (mostly Color) during the development of my emulator - [MagenBoy](https://github.com/alloncm/MagenBoy)

 ## ColorBgOamPriority